mfukuda1815/Bank-Telemarketing-Success-Prediction-Analysis/README.md

 This data contains client information relating to long term deposit subscriptions from 2008 to 2010 and it was taken from UCI Machine Learning Depository (https://archive.ics.uci.edu/dataset/222/bank+marketing).
 The classification goal is to predict if the client will subscribe a term deposit (variable y).
 The dataset includes 45,000 instances and 17 variables.

 # **Approach**
-1. Pre-processing the data using dummy encoding for categorical variables, and an 80/20  train and test split.​
+1. Pre-processed the dataset by checking for missing values, validating data types, and correcting unrealistic or misspelled entries.
+Identified class imbalance and addressed it using the SMOTE technique.
+Performed one-hot encoding for categorical variables to prepare the data for modeling, followed by an 80/20 train-test split.

 2. Developed the following 6 models to apply the tests:
 - Logistic Regression